Home / The Gospel of Sri Ramakrishna / Volume 2 /

 MASTER: "Don't you know what difference in taste is?
 Some enjoy fish

 of fish pilau.
-Then too, there is diference in fitness.
-I ask people to learn to
+Then too, there is difference in fitness.
+I ask people

 It was dusk.
 Sri Ramakrishna became absorbed in contemplation of God.